France's Macron pushes back at 'America First' agenda - Journal du Cameroun

 “The United States is the one who invented this multilateralism.
 You’re the ones now who have to help to preserve and reinvent it,” he said, in a tacit nod to Trump’s efforts to shake off international shackles.

-In doing so, he flipped the script of the trip — the Trump White House’s first full state visit — which was until now dominated by intimate images of the French and US first couples planting trees, kissing each other and socializing.
+In doing so, he flipped the script of the trip — the Trump White House’s first full state visit — which was until now dominated by intimate images of the French and US first couples planting trees, exchanging kisses and socializing.

 Trump at one point brushed Macron’s shoulder and said: “He is perfect.”